George Ariyoshi

-George Ryoichi Ariyoshi (有吉 良一, born March 12, 1926) is an American lawyer and politician who served as the third governor of Hawaii from 1974 to 1986.
-A Democrat, he is Hawaii's longest-serving governor and the first American of Asian descent to serve as governor of a U.S. state.
+George Ryoichi Ariyoshi (有吉 良一, March 12, 1926 – April 19, 2026) was an American lawyer and politician who served as the third governor of Hawaii from 1974 to 1986.
+A Democrat, he was Hawaii's longest-serving governor and the first American of Asian descent to serve as governor of a U.S. state.
 He assumed gubernatorial powers and duties when Governor John A. Burns was declared incapacitated in October 1973 and was elected in 1974 (assuming governorship December 1974), becoming the first Asian-American to be elected governor of a U.S. state or territory.
-His lengthy tenure is a record likely to remain unbroken due to term limits enacted after he left office.
-Since the death of former U.S. president Jimmy Carter from Georgia in December 2024, he is the oldest living former governor of any U.S. state.
+His lengthy tenure of over 13 years is a record likely to remain unbroken due to term limits enacted after he left office.

 Early life

-Ariyoshi was born in Honolulu, then in the Territory of Hawaiʻi, to Japanese immigrant parents, who named him after George Washington.
+Ariyoshi was born on March 12, 1926, in Honolulu, then in the Territory of Hawaii, to Japanese immigrant parents, who named him after George Washington.
 Ariyoshi graduated in 1944 from McKinley High School.
 As World War II drew to a close, he served as an interpreter with the U.S. Army Military Intelligence Service in Japan.
 Upon returning stateside, he first attended the University of Hawaiʻi at Mānoa, then transferred to Michigan State University, where he graduated with a Bachelor of Arts degree in 1949.
 He then went on to receive his J.D. degree from the University of Michigan Law School in 1952.

-Political career
+Early political career

 Ariyoshi's political career began in 1954 when he was elected to the Hawaii Territorial House of Representatives.
 He was later elected to the Hawaii Territorial Senate in 1958, then to the Hawaii State Senate in 1959.
 He served in the senate until 1970 when he ran for and was elected lieutenant governor of Hawaii in 1970 with Governor John A. Burns.
 When Governor Burns fell ill in October 1973, Ariyoshi assumed his constitutional role as acting governor.